githeshuai/sg_software/README.md

 then you need to update your environment to activate the plugin.
 See the section on [security](#security) above for instructions on how to do this.

+## Launching via a Wrapper
+*(not yet released, you must build from source for this feature)*

+By default the browser will use the operating system default to launch a command (the equivalent of xdg-open on linux, open on osx, and run on windows).
+If you wish to provide your own wrapper for launching files you can set the **SHOTGUN_PLUGIN_LAUNCHER** environment variable to point to your custom wrapper.
+If that is set, then the wrapper will be called with the path as its only argument.

 ## Building

 The [firebreath build instructions](http://www.firebreath.org/display/documentation/Building+FireBreath+Plugins)